Analysis | Job growth will slow during a Biden presidency: The easy gains are almost gone

 Economists say such job losses may take longer to recover from, as it can be difficult for specialized workers to find positions that match their skills and expectations.

 Workers with a bachelor’s degree or higher initially avoided the worst of the crisis; many of them could work from home.
 By August, they had recovered their job losses entirely.
 But as layoffs spread from service jobs to the white-collar and back-office jobs they support, college-educated workers are losing ground.
-In September and October, America’s extensive college-educated workforce actually shrank.
+In September and October, America’s extensive college-educated workforce shrank.

 About 1 in 4 of their less-educated counterparts lost their jobs earlier in this recession.
 But those groups recovered rapidly and have shown healthy job gains in recent months — they’re more than two-thirds of the way back from the depths of the recession.